python-trio/trio/docs/source/reference-core.rst

 won't be available in the parent thread.

-If you need to modify values that would live in the context variables and you need to make those modifications from the children threads, you can instead set an object (e.g. a dictionary) in the context variable, in the top level/parent Trio thread.
-And then in the children, instead of setting the context variable, you can ``get`` the same object, and modify its values.
-That way you keep the same object in the context variable and only mutate it in children threads.
+If you need to modify values that would live in the context variables and you need to make those modifications from the child threads, you can instead set a mutable object (e.g. a dictionary) in the context variable of the top level/parent Trio thread.
+Then in the children, instead of setting the context variable, you can ``get`` the same object, and modify its values.
+That way you keep the same object in the context variable and only mutate it in child threads.

-This way, you can modify the object content in children threads and still access the new content in the parent thread.
+This way, you can modify the object content in child threads and still access the new content in the parent thread.

 Here's an example: